Safeguard Your Installation

 You should also use a digital certificate to secure the connection to the SMTP server if you use an external mail server to send email notifications from YouTrack.

-With 2FA, users must use a secondary device to generate an authentication code, which they must then enter when they log in with their password.
+With app-based 2FA, users must use an external app to generate an authentication code, which they must then enter when they log in with their password.
 This adds an extra layer of security.
-Even if a password is compromised, the malicious user cannot access the application without the authentication code from the secondary device.
+Even if a password is compromised, the malicious user cannot access the application without the authentication code from the external app.

 Enforce a Password Policy